-Those are the questions many people ask when setting out to create a membership site, along with a need to understand the many differences between unmanaged standalone software and a managed service.
+Those are the questions many people ask when setting out to create a membership website, along with a need to understand the many differences between unmanaged standalone software and a managed service.
 The differences are extremely important and as such, it is worth spending a little time understanding what they are before choosing the right solution for building your membership website.

 Membership software, in its unmanaged form, usually comes as a paid-for web download, which is usually installed as either a plugin for a CMS e.g. WordPress, Joomla or Drupal, or as a full solution in its own right which you would install on your server.